 Right to Appeal

-An appeal to the Board must be made in writing by the applicant to the AOBPMR Secretary stating the reasons for requesting an appeal.
-All appeals must received within 30 days after the administration of the exam (for written exams) or within two hours (for oral exams).
+An appeal to the Board must be made in writing by the applicant to the AOBPMR board stating the reasons for requesting an appeal.
+All appeals must be received within 30 days after the administration of the exam (for written exams) or within two hours (for oral exams).
 If these deadlines are not met, no further appeal is permitted.

 Compliance With Federal Regulations